GathuaKiragu/pingpongjs/README.md

-#PROJECT TITLE: PINPONG Javascript
+# PROJECT TITLE: PINPONG Javascript

-##DESCRIPTION
+## DESCRIPTION

 This is a simple js website that takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:

-..Numbers divisible by 3 are replaced with "ping" ..Numbers divisible by 5 are replaced with "pong" ..Numbers divisible by 15 are replaced with "pingpong" ..A user should be able to enter a new number and see new results over and over again.
+ 1. Numbers divisible by 3 are replaced with "ping"
+ 2. Numbers divisible by 5 are replaced with "pong"
+ 3. Numbers divisible by 15 are replaced with "pingpong"
+ 4. A user should be able to enter a new number and see new results over and over again.

-##PROJECT SETUP
+## PROJECT SETUP

 1.First Youll need a text editor
 2.Bootstrap framework to facilitate the better format of the website;